Tafkas/fritzbox-munin/README.md

 4. Make all the scripts execute able (chmod 755 /usr/share/munin/plugins.*py)

 5. Create entry in `/etc/munin/plugin-conf.d/munin-node`:
-     1. only one fritzbox or all fritz boxes use the same password:
+     1. only one fritzbox or all fritzboxes use the same password:

             [fritzbox_*]
                env.fritzbox_password <fritzbox_password>
                env.traffic_remove_max true # if you do not want the possible max values

-    2. multiple fritz boxes:
+    2. multiple fritzboxes:

            [fritzbox_<fqdn1>_*]
              env.fritzbox_password <fritzbox_password>